As Chief Content Officer, David Gordon leads CAST’s branding, communications, marketing and publishing efforts.

-In 2014, he became the founding Publisher and Editor of CAST Professional Publishing.
+He is the founder and editor of CAST Professional Publishing.

-David came to CAST from the Harvard Education Publishing Group, where he edited the award-winning Harvard Education Letter and served as the founding Senior Editor of Harvard Education Press.
+David came to CAST from the Harvard Education Publishing Group, where as Assistant Director he edited the award-winning Harvard Education Letter and helped to found the Harvard Education Press.

-As a journalist, he won a National Press Club Award for his analysis of teacher certification programs, and the Arthur F. Burns prize from the International Center for Journalists for reporting on the revitalization of eastern Germany.
+As a journalist, he won a prestigious National Press Club Award for his analysis of teacher certification programs, and the Arthur F. Burns prize from the International Center for Journalists for reporting from Germany.

 MFA, Emerson College